Open Enrollment for Children’s Health Insurance in Washington State

 Answer: eHealthInsurance.com is a good resource for consumers who want to find, compare and enroll in child-only health insurance plans during the Washington state open enrollment periods. eHealthInsurance.com offers support from licensed agents and allows consumers to compare health insurance policies side by side, find plans accepted by their favorite doctors, and apply for coverage online.

 New child-only products may be added to the eHealthInsurance.com website throughout the year.
-Consumers interested in a particular insurance company whose products are not currently listed on the eHealthInsurance website can contact the insurer directly or contact eHealthInsurance’s Customer Care Center at 1-800-977-8860 for more information.
+Consumers interested in a particular insurance company whose products are not currently listed on the eHealthInsurance website can contact the insurer directly or contact eHealthInsurance’s Customer Care Center for more information.